Universebenzene/benzene-testlay/README.md

 net-misc/baidupcs-go        | 3.5.6; (live)  |
 net-misc/baidupcs-go-bin    | 3.5.6          |
 net-wireless/blueman        | 2.0.4; 2.1.1   | Without conflicting with net-wireless/gnome-bluetooth
-x11-libs/lain               | (live version) |
+sys-auto/elogind            | 241.3          | Add support for shotdown & reboot under `openrc-init`, which can be controled by that use x11-libs/lain               | (live version) |
 x11-misc/arch-xdg-menu      | 0.7.6.3        |